georgiannajames/Survey-Design-RCT-Regression-Analysis-Deworming-Study/deworming_study.md

     ## =============================================
     ## Note:             *p<0.1; **p<0.05; ***p<0.01

-The males in the treatmeant group experienced a 6% increase in individual earnings, while the females in the treatmeant group experienced a 2% increase in individual earnings.
-Furthermore, the males in the conntrol group had a mean earnings that was nearly triple that of the females in the control group.
-Similarly the percent increase for females is about a third of the males.
-In summary, the males in this sample earn nearly triple that of the female earnings, and benefit more from the treatment, with average increase in income of 6% compared to 2% for females.
+The males in the treatment group experienced a 6% increase in individual earnings, while the females in the treatment group experienced a 2% increase in individual earnings.
+Furthermore, the males in the control group had a mean earnings that was nearly triple that of the females in the control group.
+Similarly, the percent increase in earnings for females is about a third of the males.
+In summary, the males in this control group earn nearly triple that of the female earnings in the control group.
+However, the estimates of the treatment coefficients are not significantly different than zero at 90% confidence.

 # Attrition Analysis